Historically black colleges and universities: Private institutions

-Most HBCUs were established in the South after the American Civil War, often with the assistance of religious missionary organizations based in the northern United States.
 HBCUs established prior to the American Civil War include Cheyney University of Pennsylvania in 1837, University of the District of Columbia (then known as Miner School for Colored Girls) in 1851, and Lincoln University in 1854.
 Wilberforce University was also established prior to the American Civil War.
 The university was founded in 1856 via a collaboration between the African Methodist Episcopal Church of Ohio and the predominantly white Methodist Episcopal Church.

+HBCUs were controversial in their early years.
+At the 1847 National Convention of Colored People and Their Friends, the famed Black orators Frederick Douglass, Henry Highland Garnet, and Alexander Crummell debated the need for such institutions, with Crummell arguing that HBCUs were necessary to provide freedom from discrimination, and Douglass and Garnet arguing that self-segregation would harm the black community.
+A majority of the convention voted that HBCUs should be supported.

+Most HBCUs were established in the South after the American Civil War, often with the assistance of religious missionary organizations based in the North, especially the American Missionary Association.
+The Freedmen's Bureau played a major role in financing the new schools.

 Atlanta University – now Clark Atlanta University – was founded on September 19, 1865, as the first HBCU in the Southern United States.
 Atlanta University was the first graduate institution to award degrees to African Americans in the nation and the first to award bachelor's degrees to African Americans in the South; Clark College (1869) was the nation's first four-year liberal arts college to serve African-American students.
 The two consolidated in 1988 to form Clark Atlanta University.
 Shaw University, founded December 1, 1865, was the second HBCU to be established in the South.
 The year 1865 also saw the foundation of Storer College (1865–1955) in Harper's Ferry, West Virginia.
 Storer's former campus and buildings have since been incorporated into Harpers Ferry National Historical Park.

-Some of these universities eventually became public universities with assistance form the government.
+Some of these universities eventually became public universities with assistance from the government.

 Public institutions

 In 1862, the federal government's Morrill Act provided for land grant colleges in each state.
-Some educational institutions established under the Morrill Act in the North and West were open to Blacks.
+Educational institutions established under the Morrill Act in the North and West were open to Black Americans.
 But 17 states, almost all in the South, required their post-Civil war systems to be segregated and excluded Black students from their land grant colleges.
-(In the 1870s, Mississippi, Virginia, and South Carolina each assigned one African American college land-grant status: Alcorn University, Hampton Institute, and Claflin University, respectively.)
-In response, Congress passed the second Morrill Act of 1890, also known as the Agricultural College Act of 1890, requiring states to establish a separate land grant college for Blacks if Blacks were being excluded from the existing land grant college.
+In the 1870s, Mississippi, Virginia, and South Carolina each assigned one African American college land-grant status: Alcorn University, Hampton Institute, and Claflin University, respectively.
+In response, Congress passed the second Morrill Act of 1890, also known as the Agricultural College Act of 1890, requiring states to establish a separate land grant college for Black students if they were being excluded from the existing land grant college.
 Many of the HBCUs were founded by states to satisfy the Second Morrill Act.
 These land grant schools continue to receive annual federal funding for their research, extension, and outreach activities.